2) Who will deal with the proposal to enter the property into the Land Register?

 7) What else is the seal marking used for in the cadastre?

-The cadastre marks the property with a seal no later than one working day after it receives the proposal to change the ownership right.
+The cadastre will mark the property with a seal no later than one working day after it receives the proposal to change the ownership right.
 The seal at the cadastre does not allow any further changes, it lasts for the entire duration of the proceedings and is cancelled by the cadastre after the registration or the decision to discontinue or dismiss the proceedings.

 It is therefore advisable for buyers to check whether the property they have already reserved is marked with a seal, to check that the buyer is not trying to deceive them.
 However, the seal is also an insurance policy for the property owner and may be the first indication that something unfair is going on.
 Should someone try to fraudulently transfer the property, you must use the 20 day period mentioned above, send a statement to the Land Registry and defend yourself with what is known as an objection.